appwrite/templates/node/music-generation-with-huggingface/README.md

-# Node.js Text to Speech with Hugging Face
+# 🤖 Node.js Music Generation with Hugging Face Function

-This function uses the Hugging Face API to perform text to speech conversion.
-It takes an document from the Appwrite Database and sends it to the Hugging Face API for text to speech.
-The API returns a ID to the audio in the Appwrite bucket.
+This function uses the Hugging Face API to generate music from text.

 ## 🧰 Usage